nttcom/terraform-provider-ecl/website/docs/r/vna_appliance_v1.html.markdown

   You can use ""(blak string) or "vrrp" as this argument.

 * `vrid` - (Required) VRID of allowed address pairs.
   Even though type of this parameter is integer in actual API specification, You need to specify this argument by string, like, "null", "0", "255".

+The `initial_config` block supports:

+* `format` - (Required) Initial configuration format(set, text).

+* `data` - (Required) Initial configuration data. data does not exceed 512KB in size before base64 encoding.

 ## Attributes Reference